dbrgn/django-messagegroups/README.md

     ...
     {% render_messages messages %}

 Customize
 ---------

 You can customize the template by overriding the `messagegroups.html` template.

+The HTML class markup is compatible with the [Bootstrap CSS Framework](http://twitter.github.com/bootstrap/).

 Credits
 -------

 Inspired by Ben Tappin (via [mrben.co.uk](http://mrben.co.uk/entry/a-nicer-way-of-using-the-Django-messages-framework/)).

 License
 -------